Supportive treatment for myeloma

 Learn more about:

-Bisphosphonates are a class of drugs that help to reduce bone pain by preventing further bone weakness or damage caused by myeloma cells.
-They also prevent a dangerous rise in the level of calcium in your blood.
+Bisphosphonates are a group of drugs that help strengthen bone and reduce bone pain by preventing further bone weakness or damage caused by myeloma cells.
+They also control high calcium levels in the blood.

-You will need regular blood tests to monitor your calcium levels and kidney function before you are given bisphosphonates.
+You will need regular blood tests to monitor your calcium levels and kidney function before and while you are taking bisphosphonates.

 How they are given

-Stomach upset – You may feel sick and/or have constipation or diarrhoea for a few days.
+Stomach upset – Bisphosphonates can cause stomach upset.
+You may feel sick and/or have constipation or diarrhoea for a few days.

-Osteonecrosis of the jaw (ONJ) – This is an uncommon but severe side effect associated with prolonged bisphosphonate use.
-ONJ causes bone tissue of the jaw to break down, leading to pain and infection.
-See your doctor if you experience mouth ulcers or jaw problems while taking bisphosphonates.
+Osteonecrosis of the jaw (ONJ) – An uncommon but severe side effect associated with long-term bisphosphonate use is osteonecrosis of the jaw or ONJ.
+This causes bone tissue in the jaw to breakdown, leading to pain and infection.

 Practise good dental hygiene

 Not all people with myeloma will need radiation therapy.
-When it is used, the aim is to relieve symptoms such as bone pain by reducing the number of myeloma cells in the bones.
+It is used to relieve symptoms, such as bone pain, or to prevent bones from breaking, by reducing the number of myeloma cells in the bones.

 How it is given

-You will lie under a machine that delivers the radiation to areas with myeloma cells.
-Each treatment takes only a few minutes, but the first appointment can take 1–3 hours, which includes time setting up the machine, seeing the radiation oncologist and having tests.
-Radiation therapy may be given as a single dose, or as multiple smaller doses over several days or weeks.
+You lie under a machine that delivers the radiation to areas with myeloma cells.
+Each treatment takes only a few minutes, but the first appointment can take 1–3 hours.
+Radiation therapy may be given as a single dose, or as multiple doses over several days or weeks.
 You will visit the radiation therapy centre for each of your radiation treatments, rather than staying overnight.